-Abu Dhabi and Italy to strengthen strategic partnership and unlock new opportunities
+Abu Dhabi And Italy To Strengthen Strategic Partnership And Unlock New Opportunities

+29% Growth of Italian companies in Abu Dhabi during 2025, reaffirming the emirate's attractiveness to investors and entrepreneurs

-(MENAFN- Edelman) Abu Dhabi - 19 January 2026: The Abu Dhabi Department of Economic Development (ADDED) is leading a high-level economic delegation to Italy from –9–22 January 2026 as part of Abu D’abi’s ongoing efforts to deepen strategic partnerships and expand international economic engagement to further enhance the e’irate’s position as a global magnet for talent, businesses and investment.
+Abu Dhabi - 19 January 2026: The Abu Dhabi Department of Economic Development (ADDED) is leading a high-level economic delegation to Italy from 19-22 January 2026 as part of Abu Dhabi's ongoing efforts to deepen strategic partnerships and expand international economic engagement to further enhance the emirate's position as a global magnet for talent, businesses and investment.

-The visit builds on A’u Dhabi’s economic delegations to major global capitals and financial centres in 2025, reflecting the’ emirate’s commitment to expanding its international engagement with global economic partners around the world.
+The visit builds on Abu Dhabi's economic delegations to major global capitals and financial centres in 2025, reflecting the emirate's commitment to expanding its international engagement with global economic partners around the world.

 The delegation includes more than 100 senior officials and executives from both the public and private sectors, including representatives from the Abu Dhabi Chamber of Commerce and Industry (ADCCI), ADGM, Abu Dhabi Investment Office (ADIO), Abu Dhabi Customs and Hub71.
 The delegation will meet senior Italian government officials, business leaders and investors to explore new opportunities for cooperation and long-term strategic partnerships.